mincrmatt12/pycommunicate/docs/tutorial/creatingone.rst

 Next, we have the render() method.
 This is called to get the base page to serve when requested.
 It is the only thing you actually have to override.
 Views have references to their parent controllers, which have Templaters.
 A :py:class:`Templater` will render a template, the default location is templates/, but this can be changed.
-See :py:class:`CommunicateApp` for how to change it.
+See :py:class:`pycommunicate.server.app.communicate.CommunicateApp` for how to change it.

 .. note::
    The templater, and all of pycommunicate use jinja2, a templating engine.
 For more info on what we provide in jinja2, and